Jake Pemberton: Early life and college career

 Pemberton's hometown is Highlands Ranch, Colorado, and he attended Mountain Vista High School in Highlands Ranch, Colorado, where he was named first team All-State as a senior.
 He led Mountain Vista H.S. to the Final Four in the Colorado State Tournament in 2014.
 Pemberton was named First Team All-Conference in 2014.

 Pemberton played four years for the University of Denver's Pioneers under head coaches Joe Scott and Rodney Billups.
 On January 25, 2017, Pemberton recorded a college career-high 25 points, shooting 5-of-7 from three-point range, along with five rebounds and four assists in a 91–82 win over South Dakota State.

 In his senior year at Denver, Pemberton averaged 11.1 points, 3.3 rebounds, 2.8 assists, shooting 45.2 percent from three-point range - good for second in the entire Summit League.
-He was named Summit Academic All-League selection.
+He was named a Summit Academic All-League selection.